|

 How to Make a Thyme Honey Glazed Ham

-Preheat oven to 350 degrees.
+Preheat the oven to 350 degrees.

-Melt the butter with fresh thyme then set aside to allow flavors to mingle.
+Melt the butter with fresh thyme, then set aside to allow flavors to mingle.

 Meanwhile, boil the cider vinegar in a small saucepan until reduced to 1 tablespoon.
 Remove it from heat and whisk in honey, Worcestershire sauce, and thyme butter.
 Let the honey glaze stand until the ham has been baked.

 Discard foil and parchment paper from ham.
-If there is no liquid in the roasting pan, add 1 cup of water (liquid will prevent the glaze from burning in the pan and will become a delicious pan sauce).
+If there is no liquid in the roasting pan, add 1 cup of water (the liquid will prevent the glaze from burning in the pan and will become a delicious pan sauce).
 Brush ham with half of the honey glaze, then bake, uncovered, for 30 minutes.

 Pour the liquid from the roasting pan into a bowl.
 Serve on the side to spoon over slices of ham, if desired.
 Enjoy.